OpenGene/MutScan/README.md

 ```shell
 mutscan <mutation_file> <read1_file> <read2_file>
 ```
-The result, contains the detected mutations and their support reads, will be printed directly, you can use `>` to redirect it to a file, like:
+The result, contains the detected mutations and their support reads, will be printed directly.
+You can use `>` to redirect output to a file, like:
 ```shell
 mutscan <mutation_file> <read1_file> <read2_file> > result.txt
 ```